 Also, as they’re stuffed full of little chocolate pieces I definitely think that kids will love them too!

-Folks, the soft fruit harvest here in Scotland has been so good this year that Lynne and I have been loving all the baskets of fresh strawberries and fresh raspberries that we’ve been getting through.
+Folks, the soft fruit harvest here in Scotland has been so good this year that my other half and I have been loving all the baskets of fresh strawberries and fresh raspberries that we’ve been getting through.